-You can use this unit to connect all your home devices and synchronize all your files.
-Even more, you can make them available to your family and friends so they can access it at any time from anywhere.
 Everything that Synology units offer is designed to be as easy as possible.
-An example of this is QuickConnect – a feature that lets you access any type of files remotely with minimal effort.
+An example of this is QuickConnect a feature that lets you access any type of files remotely with minimal effort.
 You just need to set up a customizable address, and you are good to go.

 QNAP TS-251 NAS came pretty close to our designated winner.
 It is a powerful device that will backup your data, synchronize your files, and provide home entertainment with great transcoding.
 It is an easy way to have remote access to your data whenever you need it.
 You can manage all your files in one device and allow all computers and smartphones in your house to have access to those.
 Every family member can enjoy media streaming in the convenience of their own rooms.

-But perhaps even more important is the fact that the QNAP TS-251 2-Bay Personal Cloud NAS boasts superior specifications with a staggering 2.41 GHz Dual Core CPU and 1 GB of RAM.
+But perhaps even more important is the fact that this NAS unit boasts superior specifications with a staggering 2.0 GHz Quad-Core CPU and 2 GB of RAM.
 The downside?
 It’s more expensive and not that friendly to NAS newcomers.

 This QNAP device will allow you to access your personal cloud through a web browser or through the free mobile app.
 You have remote access and complete control of the cloud and set it up according to your preferences.
 You can ensure that the files are protected, and the device itself can serve as a VPN.